AWARDS and GRANTS

 ASTA Classroom and Professional Development Mini-Grants

 ...for Members Only!

 Alaska Science Teachers Association offers mini-grants for classroom projects and professional development twice a year.
 These are only available to current members of ASTA.
 To become a member of ASTA click here.

-Next opportunity is for Classroom Project Mini-grants, up to $500 each.
+The next opportunity is for either a Professional Development Travel Grant OR a Classroom Project Grant, both up to $500 each.
 Apply soon!
-Deadline is April 8, 2017.To apply download application below.
+Deadline is October 31, 2018.To apply download application below.

-E-mail application and inquiries to Ben Walker, Awards and Grants Coordinator
+E-mail application and inquiries to Joey Jigliotti, Awards and Grants Coordinator

 Emma Walton Award

 nominate a science educator whose work is primarily